-Therefore I take pleasure in infirmities, in reproaches, in necessities, in persecutions, in distresses for Christ’s sake: for when I am weak, then am I strong.
+Therefore I take pleasure in infirmities, in reproaches, in needs, in persecutions, in distresses, for Christ’s sake.
+For when I am weak, then I am strong.
 (II Corinthians 12:10)

 To take pleasure in trouble, weakness, and pain because our weakness bring’s Christ’s strength is a mark of maturity.
 Eventually we may find pleasure in being made weak because our weakness forces us to look continually and only to God for success in what we are endeavoring to do.
 We no longer are able to work for God.
 We have to wait until God works so we can work along with Him.

 The true man or woman of God becomes content to work with the Lord instead of for the Lord.
 There is rest in this.